 Employees represent the most common type.
 But these actors could also be partners, contractors, or ex-workers.

 Gartner Security breaks insider threats down into four categories.

-- Goofs: Goofs are individuals that accidentally jeopardize the security of a business.
+- Goofs: Goofs, otherwise know as accidental insider threats, are individuals that accidentally jeopardize the security of a business.
 An incident might result from a mistake.
 Or it could result from sneaking around security measures for the sake of convenience.
 But Goofs usually don’t have malicious intentions.